-The Quebec Experience Program (PEQ) was known as the programme de l’expérience québécoise, and was one of Quebec’s several immigration programs.
-However, as of November 19, 2025, this program has been officially closed by the Ministry of Immigration, Francisation and Integration (MIFI).
-MIFI has announced that the program will not reopen.
+The Quebec Experience Program (PEQ), also known as the programme de l’expérience québécoise, is one of Quebec’s several immigration programs.
+On November 19, 2025, this program was officially closed by the Ministry of Immigration, Francisation and Integration (MIFI) but will now be reopening temporarily from July 2, 2026, to July 2, 2028.

-The Quebec Experience program was for foreign students who were Québec graduates or those who were temporary foreign workers since the PEQ offered two different streams for applicants:
+The Quebec Experience program is for foreign students who are Québec graduates or those who are temporary foreign workers since the PEQ offers two different streams for applicants:

-A certificat de sélection du Québec (CSQ – Québec selection certificate) was required for all PEQ pathway programs.
-Upon receiving an approval for the CSQ, the applicant would only then be able to submit an application for their Canadian permanent residence.
+A certificat de sélection du Québec (CSQ – Québec selection certificate) is required for all PEQ pathway programs.
+Upon receiving an approval for the CSQ, the applicant is then able to submit an application for their Canadian permanent residence.

-In addition to the following general requirements for PEQ on this page, the primary eligibility requirements for the Quebec Experience Program were as follows:
+In addition to the following general requirements for PEQ on this page, the primary eligibility requirements are as follows:

 For a detailed list of conditions for the temporary foreign workers stream see here.